-Further properties administered by the Bavarian Palace Department in the Würzburg area are Marienberg Fortress and Veitshöchheim Palace with its famous rococo garden.
+Further properties administered by the Bavarian Palace Administration in the Würzburg area are the impressing Marienberg Fortress and Veitshöchheim Palace with its famous rococo garden.

 Marienberg Fortress